ferrarijh/android-study-dagger-android-boilerplate/README.md

 ```

 ### Setting modules for subcomponents generated with @ContributesAndroidInjector
-If custom modules are to be added to generated subcomponents that serves specific activity
+If custom modules are to be added to the generated subcomponent which serves specific activity
 simply add `(modules=[MyModule::class])` next to annotation like below.

 ActivityBuildersModule.kt: